kdaxh/My-Portfolio/README.md

-In the project directory, run;
+In the project directory, run:

 ### `npm start`